sebavenditti/github-automerger-script/README.md

 ↳  head-branch: the branch that contains what you would like to be applied.
 Format: **repo-owner:head-branch-name**

 ↳  assignee-login: optional parameter that can be used to specify the login (username) of the user to which the pull request should be assigned in case of a conflict while attempting to merge.
-If not provided, the pull request will be unassigned.'
+If not provided, the pull request will be unassigned.

 ## Example: